Zenchi47/Stride/README.md

 # Stride
-New project , just learning in a new way
+New project , just learning